webtime-studio/react-assessment-formula-1-spa/pull_request_template.md

-# Submitting a test assestment for review
+# Submitting a test assessment for review
+Congratulation!
+You completed your assessment.
+Check what you've done using the fields below.

 ## Completed tasks